 About 60 old schools of martial arts demonstrates their skills in the northwestern part of the precincts on Nov 3 all day long (10am-4pm).

 Perhaps the most famous event held during this festival is the yabusame also held on November 3.
 Yabusame is a performance which horsemen shoot arrows from running horseback.
 It is conducted in front of where the abovementioned martial arts demonstration is performed.

 Momote-shiki is a kind of traditional archery ritual.
 It is held at the northeastern part of the shrine grounds on Nov 3.

 The Tokyo-to Nogyo-sai, literally meaning the Tokyo Agriculture Festival, is also held on the northern grounds of the shrine every year from November 2 to 3.

-Tents displaying and selling vegetables, flowers, etc. are set up.
+Tents displaying vegetables, flowers, etc. are set up.